By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Resolutions…This time of year, everyone’s talking about them, many people are making them, and very few people are keeping them.
+Resolutions…This time of year, everyone’s talking about them, many people have made them, and very few people are actually keeping them.

 In fact, 80% of people fail at keeping their New Year’s Resolutions by the time Valentine’s Day rolls around.
 Aren’t there bound to be determined, hard-working individuals in that 80% majority?
 So…why do they fail?